Tasmanian Premier Will Hodgman has apologised to LGBTI Tasmanians charged under the state’s historic anti-gay laws.

 “We can’t change the past, nor can we undo that harm.
 We can apologise for it and we do so.”

-Labor leader Rebecca White and Greens’ leader Cassy O’Connor also gave apologies, and all three politicians honoured local LGBTI campaigners including Rodney Croome (pictured, left) for their advocacy on the issue.
+Labor leader Rebecca White and Greens’ leader Cassy O’Connor also gave apologies.
+All three politicians honoured local LGBTI campaigners including Rodney Croome (pictured, left) for their advocacy on the issue.

 Mr Croome applauded the apology and said it would “heal the damage inflicted by by our old laws”.